Jsinger808/Compatibility/README.md

 ## Logic Behind It
 - Spring Boot rejects JSON payloads with invalid parameters (missing or bad data types) by throwing custom InvalidParameters exception
 - CompatibilityController takes in user's JSON file
-- CompatibilityController deparses JSON file and calls CandidateService method "evaluateCandidates" passing in TeamMemberApplicantDTO
+- CompatibilityController parses JSON payload and calls CandidateService method "evaluateCandidates" passing in TeamMemberApplicantDTO
 - evaluateCandidates throws custom InvalidScore Exception if scores are incorrect (less than 0 or greater than 10) or null
 - evaluateCandidates adds total attribute scores from all team members
 - evaluateCandidates uses a HashMap and Priority Queue to assign top two attribute scores with a positive percentage multiplier and the bottom two attribute scores